florianfranz/palaeo-data-cube/docs/usage.rst

 full course that uses the Palaeo Data Cube at https://unige-cgeom.github.io/SPACE-GEOLOGY/.
 This open course provides an exercise in three parts on how to access, process, combine, visualize and export layers using Jupyter Notebooks.

-The exercise is part of the SPACE-GEOLOGY (SPACE stands for Spatial Predictions and Analysesin Complex Environments) - Methods for multiscale Earth science modelling, in which we apply GIS tools to analyze the evolution of the Earth in
+The exercise is part of the SPACE-GEOLOGY (SPACE stands for Spatial Predictions and Analyses in Complex Environments) - Methods for multiscale Earth science modelling, in which we apply GIS tools to analyze the evolution of the Earth in
 deep-time: